Midnight parrotfish

 The midnight parrotfish (Scarus coelestinus) is a species of parrotfish that inhabits coral reefs mainly in the Caribbean, Bahamas, and Florida.

 The typical size is between 30 and 60 cm, but it can grow to almost 1 m.
 It has been observed as far north as Maryland and as far south as Brazil.
 Usually found between 3 and 80 m deep, it swims over reefs and sandy areas, where it feeds on algae by scraping it with its teeth fused into a beak.

 Description

 The midnight parrotfish has a deep blue body with light blue patches along its sides and head.
 The exact location of light blue patches differs between each fish, but all midnight parrotfish have a light blue patch on the underside of the beak.

-Unlike other parrotfish species, the midnight parrotfish retains its coloring through its juvenile and adult stages of life.
-Both male and female midnight parrotfish exhibit this coloring.
-The parrotfish gains its name from its hard beak it uses to scrape its food from hard substrates.
+Unlike most other parrotfish species, the midnight parrotfish retains its coloration through its juvenile and adult stages of life.
+Both male and female midnight parrotfish exhibit this coloration.

+Parrotfishes gain their name from the hard beak that they use to scrape food from hard substrates.